warpfork/go-jst/README.md

 go-jst
 ======

-JSON Tables (or JST or for short) is a serializer that emits plain ol' json, while simultaneously leaning in on the insignificant whitespace to nice, columnar alignment that's human-friendly and easy to skim.
-It still parses as completely regular json, with any unmodified- off-the-shelf json parser.

-JST -- **JS**ON **T**ables -- a json marshaller and unmarshaller for pretty printing and pleasant reading.
+JST -- **JS**ON **T**ables -- is a json marshaller and unmarshaller for pretty printing and pleasant reading.

+JST is plain ol' json, while simultaneously leaning in on the non-semantic whitespace to produce aligned, columnar output.
+These table-like views of data are human-friendly, and easy to skim.
+(If you've used `column -t` before in the shell: it's like that, but structurally aware of JSON.)
+This output still parses as completely regular json, with any unmodified off-the-shelf json parser.

 Let's see it!